Okavango Delta: Salt islands

-The agglomeration of salt around plant roots leads to barren white patches in the centre of many of the thousands of islands, which have become too salty to support plants, aside from the odd salt-resistant palm tree.
-Trees and grasses grow in the sand around the edges of the islands that have not become too salty yet.

-About 70% of the islands began as termite mounds (often Macrotermes spp.), where a tree then takes root on the mound of soil.
+The agglomeration of salt around plant roots leads to barren white patches in the centre of many of the thousands of islands, which have become too salty to support plants, except for the occasional salt-resistant palm tree.
+Trees and grasses grow in the sand around the edges of the islands that have not become too salty yet.About 70% of the islands began as termite mounds (often Macrotermes spp.), where a tree then takes root on the mound of soil.

 Chief's Island

 Chief's Island, the largest island in the delta, was formed by a fault line which uplifted an area over 70 km and 15 km.
 Historically, it was reserved as an exclusive hunting area for the chief, but is now a protected area for wildlife.
 It now provides the core area for much of the resident wildlife when the waters rise.

+Hydrology

+The inflow channels of the Okavango Delta originate primarily from the Okavango River, which is formed by the confluence of the Cubango and Cuito rivers in Angola before flowing through Namibia into Botswana.
+Upon entering the delta near Mohembo, the river divides into an intricate network of distributary channels, floodplains, lagoons, and permanent swamps that sustain one of the world's largest inland deltas.

+Major distributary channels include the Boro, Maunachira, Thaoge, Santantadibe, Nqoga, and Jao systems.
+These channels redistribute seasonal floodwaters across the delta, creating a dynamic mosaic of permanent wetlands and seasonally inundated floodplains that support exceptional biodiversity.Approximately 96–98% of the water entering the delta is lost through evapotranspiration, groundwater recharge, and evaporation, while only a small proportion leaves the system through the Thamalakane and Boteti rivers.